Ingeos/stock-logistics-barcode/stock_scanner/README.rst

 ^^^^^^^^^^^^^^^^^

 When developing scenarios, you will often have the same steps to run.
-The sentinel.py client allows you to supply a file, which contains the keys pressed during the scenario.
+The odoo-sentinel client allows you to supply a file, which contains the keys pressed during the scenario.

-You can define the file to use in the configuration file, on the "test_file" key.
+You can define the file to use in the `-t`/`--test-file` argument.
 This file will be read instead of calling the curses methods when the scenario is waiting for a user input (including line feed characters).
 When the file has been fully read, the client exits.